 The Catch-Up Premium was introduced by the Department for Education in January 2013.
-The department provides schools with an additional £500 for each student in Year 7 who arrives at the school with a Key Stage 2 level below 4 in English or Maths.
+The department provided schools with an additional £500 for each student in Year 7 who arrived at the school with a Key Stage 2 level below 4 in English or Maths.
 This has changed slightly and schools are now allocated money based not on specific student numbers but on previous allocation of funds.
 We use this funding to improve levels of literacy and numeracy for those students who require most support; from September this will mean students identified as Low Attaining Pupils based on KS2 data.

 In Culcheth High School the Y7 Catch Up premium has been spent in a number of ways, all designed to accelerate and enrich students’ learning.
-We have a dedicated literacy support coordinator who has produced a comprehensive scheme of work, spanning three years, and who oversees the progress of all students.
+From 2013 to 2015, we had a dedicated literacy support coordinator who produced a comprehensive scheme of work, spanning three years, and who oversaw the progress of all students.
 These schemes of work and resources continue to be used.
 Quality, individualised teaching and robust programmes of assessment mean that students’ needs are met far more effectively.
 A wide range of teaching and learning resources (both paper- and ICT- based have been purchased and used with intervention classes, small groups and individual students.
-Students’ learning is supported by a range of specialist classroom resources designed to target specific areas of learning.
+Students’ learning is supported by these specialist classroom resources designed to target specific areas of learning.
 In January 2017 a Pupil Premium/Literacy Achievement Mentor was appointed to provide further individualised support and intervention, as well as monitoring and tracking students’ progress.

 Since receiving this money the school has:

 - introduced an enhanced programme of literacy support, including an additional two hours of teaching per week, in Years 7, 8 and 9 (Y7 and 8 from September 2017);

 - purchased the Accelerated Reader programme to develop the reading skills of students, in Years 7, 8 and 9, more quickly and more effectively;